Under 45V, when does cheap electricity still produce expensive hydrogen?

 1. Decision Context

-The economics of clean hydrogen under 45V are often summarized as a race to the lowest electricity price.
-This framing obscures a more fundamental constraint: electrolyzers must operate at sufficiently high and stable utilization to amortize capital costs and fully realize credit value.
+This analysis begins where parity analysis ends.
+The economics of clean hydrogen under 45V are often summarized as a race to the lowest electricity price, but this framing obscures the dominant failure mechanism: electrolyzers must operate at sufficiently high and stable utilization to amortize capital costs and fully realize credit value.

 Procurement strategies that prioritize low nominal electricity prices frequently introduce intermittency, curtailment, or matching constraints that suppress realized utilization.
 Under 45V, these utilization losses are amplified by eligibility and credit-tier rules, transforming what appears to be a continuous sensitivity into a discontinuous feasibility problem.